bzm3r/sphinx-doc-test/README.md

-# Running the test
+# Understanding `intersphinx` issues

+This a repository to understand `intersphinx` issues.

+## Environment setup

 I am using [`rye`](https://rye.astral.sh/) to easily set up the environment for the test, but the `pyproject.toml` should be compatible with other tools too.
+If you want to use `rye`, here are some instructions to help out:

-## Installing Rye
+### Installing Rye

 **Note:** if you are on Windows, make sure to [enable developer mode](https://rye.astral.sh/guide/faq/#windows-developer-mode) before installing `rye`.